yetanotherco/aligned-layer/claim_contracts/README.md

 > Foundry must be installed and running.

 1. Run `anvil` in one terminal.
-2. Get your local **foundation** and **token distributor** wallet addresses and write them down in the `claim_contracts/script-config/config.example.json` file.
+2. Get your local **foundation** and **token distributor** wallet addresses and write them down in the `claim_contracts/script-config/config.example.json` file. **Only the `foundation` and `tokenDistributor` fields should be modified in this step**.
 3. Run `make deploy-token-local DEPLOYER_PRIVATE_KEY=<deployer_private_key>` in another terminal.
 4. Write down the forge script's output (the addresses of the token proxy and its admin preferably).
-5. From the output of the previous step, complete the `claim_contracts/script-config/config.example.json` file with the token proxy address.
+5. From the output of the previous step, complete the `claim_contracts/script-config/config.example.json` file with the token proxy address. **Only the `tokenProxy` field should be modified in this step**.
 6. Run `make deploy-claimable DEPLOYER_PRIVATE_KEY=<deployer_private_key>`.
 7. Write down the forge script's output (the addresses of the claimable proxy and its admin preferably).
-8. From the output of the previous step, complete the `claim_contracts/script-config/config.example.json` file with the claimable proxy address.
+8. From the output of the previous step, complete the `claim_contracts/script-config/config.example.json` file with the claimable proxy address. **Only the `claimableProxy` field should be modified in this step**.
 9. Run `make claimable-update-root RPC_URL=http://localhost:8545 OWNER_PRIVATE_KEY=<foundation_private_key> AIRDROP=<claimable_proxy_address> MERKLE_ROOT=<merkle_root>`.
 10. Run `make claimable-update-timestamp RPC_URL=http://localhost:8545 OWNER_PRIVATE_KEY=<foundation_private_key> AIRDROP=<claimable_proxy_address> TIMESTAMP=2733427549`.
 11. Run `make approve-claimable RPC_URL=http://localhost:8545 DISTRIBUTOR_PRIVATE_KEY=<token_distributor_private_key> TOKEN=<token_proxy_address> AIRDROP=<claimable_proxy_address>`.